Special Events & Street Closures

 Transforming public places

 Chattanooga's Transportation Department is accepting applications to transform public rights-of-way such as sidewalks, on-street parking spaces, travel lanes, and full street widths into active, inviting streets.
 Pedestrian-centered projects expand public spaces, calm traffic, and increase safety for people who walk, bike, and take transit.
 They also encourage walking and bicycling, build a sense of community, and increase foot traffic for local businesses.
-Organizations and business owners can use this form for a Transportation Department review of enhancement projects in the City right-of-way.
-Applicants will need to identify an appropriate site, show neighborhood support for the project, raise funds required for materials and installation, and provide long-term management, maintenance, and operations of the project.
-Transportation Department staff will work with the applicant to create a plan that can be presented to City Council for final approval.
+For more information on transforming public spaces, please visit our Transportation Resources site.